arnthor3/redux-folder-create/readme.md

 # redux-folder-create

-Just a little tool that I made to create redux folders, for those who group actions, constants, reducer and initialstate in the same folder.
+A little tool that creates a redux folder that has a boilerplate for reducer, actions, constants and the initialState as well.

 ## Install
 ```sh